kailash-manasarovar/statement/docs/timeline/2024/october.md

 - "I worked for them at the Charles de Gaulle airport in Paris."
 - The information keeps changing, but I knew about this job that she was doing via an agency with a very dodgy boss when I met her.
 - She hadn't worked for them in years.
 I was not talking about them.
-- "You kept "popping" up", I say.
+- "You kept 'popping' up", I say.
 - She pretends to not know I'm talking about how she was always in the right place at the right time; directed.
 - "You have a boyfriend at the border of Spain and Portugal you like to tell me about."
 - I say, "Yes, you're involved, aren't you?".
 - I never hear from her again.

 !!! tip "Sandra D curios"
-    - It's curious the name Sandra comes up so much.
+    - It's curious the name Sandra comes up so much amongst honey-trapping conspirators.
-    - I have mentioned my thoughts about the name coming from "throwing sand in the eyes"...
+    - I have mentioned my thoughts before about the name coming from ["throwing sand in the eyes"...](march/1-12.md#i-make-a-donation-on-x).
     - I now notice that this Sandra is *Sandra D*, star of summer loving, a classic honey-trapping meme.

 ## Nota simple from the neighbors flats